grafana/grafana/docs/sources/panels/field-configuration-options.md

 You can apply standard field options to the following panel visualizations:

 - [Bar gauge]({{< relref "visualizations/bar-gauge-panel.md" >}})
-- [Gauge]
+- Gauge
 - Stat
 - Table

 ### Custom field options

 You can only apply custom field options to table visualizations.
+Plugin authors can add their own custom field options as well, and they might differ across visualizations.

 Custom field options are: